miracleikechukwu/my-travel-plans/README.md

 # Travel Destinations

-A Simple app to keep track of destinations I would like to visit.}
+A Simple app to keep track of destinations I would like to visit.